aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-3/_index.md

 var book = new Workbook();

-//Create a built-in style of type Title
+//Create a built‑in style of type Title

 var style = book.CreateBuiltinStyle(BuiltinStyleType.Title);